Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create local database users for each module.
 - [ ] Configure an 1AM policy for each module Specify the ARN of an 1AM user that allows the GetClusterCredentials API call.

 ### A company finds that one of its Amazon EC2 instances suddenly has a high CPU usage.
 The company does not know whether the EC2 instance is compromised or whether the operating system is performing background cleanup.
 Which combination of steps should a security engineer take before investigating the issue?
-(Select THREE.)
+(Select THREE)

 - [ ] Disable termination protection for the EC2 instance if termination protection has not been disabled.
 - [x] Enable termination protection for the EC2 instance if termination protection has not been enabled.